danielrriggs/danielrriggs.github.io/content/Veerya.md

 The vital energy.
 The [[Prana]] of Pranas that supports your life.
 The quintessence of blood.

+Two factors seriously undermine virya: fear and [[Desire]] (including hope).

+Virya has been associated with the phallus.
+Virile strength.

+[[Ojas]] is the occult force that is derived from Virya.

 ###### Mind, Prana, and Veerya
 Mind, Prana and Veerya are one.
 By controlling the mind, you can control [[Prana]] and [[Ojas|Semen]].
 By controlling Prana you can control the mind and semen.
 By controlling semen, you can control the mind and Prana.